7 Best Salesforce Competitors for Small Business

 Starting as a simple solution, over the years Insightly has been building more and more functionality and it now offers a CRM, a marketing platform, a service platform, and an integrations platform.
 This means that the experience got a little more complex, but you can now get everything in one place.

-The main feeling we have when working with Insightly is that it’s relatively old school, clicking through lists and lists of data, with relatively little focus on communication and on actually managing relationships.
+The main feeling I have when working with Insightly is that it’s relatively old school, clicking through lists and lists of data, with relatively little focus on communication and on actually managing relationships.

 While it’s probably a smart upgrade from a spreadsheet, it doesn’t feel on par anymore with some other Salesforce alternatives in this list.